Is Wearing a Weighted Vest Bad for My Spine?

 And if you already suffer back pain from a previous injury, then your spine will be begging you to sit this one out.
 Unless the back pain is caused by muscle weakness.

-But to answer the question, is wearing a weighted vest bad for your spine?
+Is wearing a weighted vest bad for your spine

 A strong healthy spine and correct exercise form decreases the risk of intervertebral disks.

 The weight vest itself plays an important role as well.
 If the weights are not evenly distributed, this may spell an even larger injury from the stress on targeted areas or muscles of the body.
 It is true that a weight vest can make or break your game.

 Here is some characteristic of a good weight vest that will not only enhance your game, but minimize the chance of injury.

 Choose the weight vest that fits you best.
 It should fit snugly without any bouncing around when you're doing some vigorous training.
 This prevents unwanted momentum from happening while wearing your weight vest, which could lead to injury or discomfort during your workout routine.

 The key here is how a weight vest offers an adjustable fit.
 Our weighted vest is able to adjust to accommodate any body shape, whether you're skinny or overweight and are male or female.
 The strong belt that goes around the waist comes with a length of up to 160cm/63" for optimal comfort so it will never slip off your shoulders during intense workouts.